g45t345rt/DERO-SC-Standards/g45-nft/README.md

 ## What are the functionalities?

-- You can verify the authenticity of the NFT with the minter address
+- You can verify the authenticity of the NFT with the minter/originalMinter address
 - You can prove that you own the NFT with your balance or by using `DisplayToken` to publicly prove ownership (for dapps).
 - You can transfer/trade the NFT to another wallet or send the asset token to whatever smart contract
 - The NFT values/attributes can be immutable
 - The NFT supply can be immutable
+- The NFT collection SCID can be immutable
 - You can burn the NFT publicly or privately
 - You can increase supply and sell multiple instances of the same NFT.
 Total supply is transaparent and minter can't cheat.